maudeve-it/ILI9XXX-XPT2046-STM32/3C-TOUCHGFX-FM/README.md

 - step 3 - Port Parameters: here you have to set two macro constant with the SPI port name connecting display (see below "z_touch_XPT2046.h" also)
 - step 4 - Port Speed: here you must assign bitrate SPI prescaler when transferring data to display or to/from touch sensor.
 Consider that touch uses baudrates  below 2MBps
 - step 5 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling mode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
 - step 6 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
-- step 7 - TouchGFX Time base timer: unused in "button mode", be sure that these parameters refer to an unused timer
+- step 7 - TouchGFX Time base timer: you have to specify here the timer you set with a loop of 1/60 s handling touchgfxSignalVsync()
 - step 8 - Buffer size: Used converting from RGB565 to RGB666 with ILI9488 V1.0 displays.
 Follow instructions into .h file

 into "z_touch_XPT2046.h" file you have to setup this configuration:
 - step 1 - Port Parameters: here you have to set two macro constant with the SPI port name connecting touch sensor
-- step 2 - Delay to Key Repeat: touching a TouchGFX button for a time longer then what indicated here (ms) a key repeat feature starts.
-Set this value to 0 disabling the feature.
-Do not set negative values: it will enable library handling TouchGFX in "full mode" (see related info page) <br>
-<br><br>
+- step 2 - Delay to Key Repeat: that must be set to -1

 <br><br>